My Favorite Paris Hotels

 Mariz

-If you’re traveling to Lourdes, you have a few options.
-Since your mother probably wouldn’t be comfortable doing a long distance train ride, it’s best to do a combination of flying and train.
+If you’re traveling to Lourdes, I have a few suggestions.
+Since your mother probably wouldn’t be comfortable doing a long distance train ride, I think it’s best to do a combination of flying and train.
 There are multiple flights from Charles De Gaulle airport to Toulouse, and from there you’ll have a 2-hour train ride.
 Or, you can fly to Pau which has fewer flights from Paris but the train ride to Lourdes is only 30 minutes.
 For first times visitors to Paris, the 7th, the 1st or Saint Germain are all great options.
 Saint Germain has a bit more charm, but also tends to be more expensive.
 The 7th has the Eiffel Tower and the charming Rue Cler neighborhood.
 In the 1st you’ll have easy access to the Louvre, Tuileries Gardens, and Place Vendome as well as better dining options.
 Parts of it feel somewhat commercial though, so each area has its pros and cons.
 There is no easy rule for apartments vs hotels in Paris.
 It really depends on the place (and the rates, of course).

 Hi,